Edwin A. Seibel: Threat on life

-After receiving the note, Seibel phoned the FBI branch office in Boston which followed up with investigation, as well as an inquiry by the US Postal Service.
+After receiving the note, Seibel phoned the FBI branch office in Boston, which followed up with an investigation, as well as an inquiry by the US Postal Service.
 Unfortunately the message had been handled by several city officials and members of the press before being checked for prints.
-During the investigation, a disagreement arose between the FBI and USPS and the Holyoke Police, with the latter believing the threat was from a fraud, and the former not discounting the notion that it had indeed been written in the hand of the murderer.
+During the investigation, a disagreement arose between the FBI and USPS and the Holyoke Police, with the latter believing the threat was from a fraud and the former not discounting the notion that it had indeed been written in the hand of the murderer.

 With the case remaining unsolved, by November 11, 1954, a rift had apparently arisen between Seibel and Chief Potvin, who had been the youngest appointed to the post when he had been installed on June 8 of the previous year.
-In Holyoke's city government, mayors effectively serve as police commissioner, appointing and negotiating the terms of the police chief's contract directly.
-During Potvin's own tenure under Seibel, he had refused to comply with several orders from the mayor saying they were "unnecessary and inconsiderate", including one to place 1 patrolman to a car per beat.
+In Holyoke's city government, mayors effectively serve as police commissioners, appointing and negotiating the terms of the police chief's contract directly.
+During Potvin's own tenure under Seibel, he had refused to comply with several orders from the mayor, saying they were "unnecessary and inconsiderate", including one to place 1 patrolman to a car per beat.
 At the time when he forced out the chief, Seibel dismissed concerns that his removal was politically motivated, but the chief would not discount this.
-He would tell the Springfield Union the mayor had demanded his resignation "for the good of the service" and when he initially refused, a point he made explicitly in his send-off note to the officers, he was given a termination of employment notice within hours of his meeting with the mayor.
-Potvin was replaced on November 10, 1954 by Col. William H. McGarry, a retired National Guard veteran was who immediately sworn in by City Clerk Joseph Jubinville later that afternoon.
-McGarry had previously served as chief under Mayor Gregory J. Scanlon in 1927, then-known by the title of "city marshal".
+He would tell the Springfield Union the mayor had demanded his resignation "for the good of the service", and when he initially refused, a point he made explicitly in his send-off note to the officers, he was given a termination of employment notice within hours of his meeting with the mayor.
+Potvin was replaced on November 10, 1954, by Col. William H. McGarry, a retired National Guard veteran who was immediately sworn in by City Clerk Joseph Jubinville later that afternoon.
+McGarry had previously served as chief under Mayor Gregory J. Scanlon in 1927, then known by the title of "city marshal".

-Neither Seibel nor Potvin met their would-be assailant, and ongoing efforts by Holyoke Police across state lines through at least the 1970s turned up no new leads; to date Noel's murder, and the threats that followed, remains an open case.
+Neither Seibel nor Potvin met their would-be assailant, and ongoing efforts by Holyoke Police across state lines through at least the 1970s turned up no new leads; to date Noel's murder and the threats that followed remain an open case.